witstep/xvWidgets/README.md

 ## Introduction

-The goal of the project is to consolidate the code base and lessons learned from developing desktop applications, with both computer vision and desktop GUI requirements, into a set of reusable components.
+The goal of the project is to consolidate the code base and lessons learned from developing desktop applications, with both computer vision and GUI requirements, into a set of reusable components.

 The usefulness of some components is not apparent and they may seem pointless.
-They are being built as a result of enforcing a basic set of conventions, and in the hope they can become useful in the future as building blocks of applications not yet imagined.
+They are being built as a result of enforcing a basic set of conventions, and in the hope they can become useful in the future as building blocks of new, unforeseen applications.

+## API

+The Doxygen generated API reference is hosted in [xvwidgets.witstep.com](http://xvwidgets.witstep.com/).

 ## Features
 * Conventions